 One thing about Penetrex I really liked was that it comes with a satisfaction guarantee.
 If you’re not happy with it, you can get a refund.
 It sounds cheesy, but it really does lower the risk of purchase and alleviate any concerns about a potential snake oil buy.

-Releve RX – The Ultimate Plantar Fasciitis Cream
+Releve RX – The Ultimate Foot Care Cream

 A relative new comer to my medicine cabinet, the ultimate foot care cream, once again uses arnica as its active ingredient to combat heel pain from plantar fasciitis.